suyashstr/Healthcare-System-Using-SpatioTemporal-Data-Analytics-/README.md

-# BreadcrumbsHealthcare System(UsingSpatio Temporal Data-Analytics)
+# Healthcare System(UsingSpatio Temporal Data-Analytics)

 ## Project Overview:
 This project involves predicting COVID-19 cases using historical data and machine learning models, specifically Long Short-Term Memory (LSTM) and Convolutional Neural Networks (CNN).
 The project utilizes time-series data from a publicly available COVID-19 dataset, performs preprocessing and visualization, and compares the performance of LSTM and CNN models in predicting future cases.